Add

 --from doi 10.10763/1.3237134

-will add an entry into the Papis library, but the PDF document will remain at ~/Documents/interesting.pdf.
-In the document’s folder there will be a link to ~/Documents/interesting.pdf instead of the file itself.
-Of course you always have to be sure that the document at ~/Documents/interesting.pdf does not disappear, otherwise you will end up without a document file.
+adds an entry to the Papis library, but the PDF document remains at ~/Documents/interesting.pdf.
+The document’s folder will contain a link to ~/Documents/interesting.pdf instead of the file itself.
+Make sure that the document at ~/Documents/interesting.pdf does not disappear, or you will end up without a document file.

-• Papis also tries to make sense of the inputs that you have passed on the command-line.
-For instance you could provide only a DOI and Papis will figure out if this is indeed a DOI and download available metadata using Crossref.
-For example, you can try
+• Papis tries to make sense of the arguments with which it is provided.
+For instance, you could only provide a DOI, and Papis will verify that this is a valid DOI and download available metadata using Crossref.
+For example, you can try:

 papis add 10.1103/PhysRevLett.123.156401

-Similarly, a wide array of known journal are recognized by URL, so you can try:
+Similarly, a wide array of known journals are recognized by URL, so you can try:

 papis add journals.aps.org/prl/abstract/10.1103/PhysRevLett.123.156401